bscal/BitBasket/README.md

 2. Run the program and look to the top left.
 3. Insert your twitch username
 4. Click "Connect to Channel" button
-5. This will popup Twitch autherization web page
+5. This will popup Twitch authorization web page
 6. That's it

 Your authorization and username will save.
 You may need to reauthorize if the code